-- For commercial or industrial land uses up to 2% of the value of the land area; - For all other non-residential land uses up to 5% of the value of the land area; - For residential land uses up to 5% of the value of the land area, OR, 1 hectare for each 500 dwelling units proposed, or such lesser rate as may be specified in the Parkland Dedication By-Law.
+- For commercial or industrial land uses up to 2 percent of the value of the land area; - For all other non-residential land uses up to 5 percent of the value of the land area; - For residential land uses up to 5 percent of the value of the land area, OR, 1 hectare for each 1,000 net dwelling units proposed.
+Under no circumstances shall the cash-in-lieu requirement for residential land uses exceed the following: - In the case of land proposed for development or redevelopment that is 5 hectares or less in area, 10% of the land or the value of the land, as the case may be; and, - In the case of land proposed for development or redevelopment that is greater than 5 hectares in area, 15% of the land or the value of the land, as the case may be.